HOME

 CDw3a02VIAA1fl1.jpg

-Craig Paul Tracey (1974-), Conservative Member of Parliament (MP) for North Warwickshire 2015, whose family came from Ireland.
+Craig Paul Tracey (1974-), Conservative Member of Parliament (MP) for North Warwickshire from 2015 to 2024, whose family came from Ireland.

 He was born on the 21 August 1974 in Durham, the son of Edward C Tracey and Joyce Alderson.